 The National Insurance Board (“NIB”) operates a compulsory scheme of National Insurance, known as “NIS”, for all employed persons between the ages of sixteen (16) and sixty-five (65).
 Contributions are paid partly by employers (two-thirds) and partly by employees (one-third).
 However, the employer is responsible for deducting and remitting the contribution to the NIB and will be subject to penalties and interest if it fails to do so.
 Employers are required to register with the NIB within fourteen (14) days of hiring their first employee.

 Contributions are calculated based on a prescribed formula set out in the National Insurance Act.
 In essence, the Act establishes several “earning classes”, each of which carries an “assumed average weekly earnings”.
 Earnings include more than just basic wage or salary and include acting allowances, overtime, stipends, allowances, commissions, production or efficiency bonuses, payments for standby duty, danger or dirt money and allowances for dependents.
-The contribution payable in respect of an individual employee is based on the assumed average weekly earning for the earning class to which he belongs and a statutory rate which is revised from time to time.
-The current statutory rate is 13.2%.
+The contribution payable in respect of an individual employee is based on the assumed average weekly earnings for the earning class into which he belongs and a statutory rate which is revised from time to time.
+Effective September 2016, the statutory rate was increased to 13.2% of the insurable income.

-Participation in the NIS entitles employees to receive benefits including sickness and invalidity benefits for employees rendered incapable of working, maternity grants, retirement grants, pension, funeral grants and survivor benefits.
-No contributions are payable while employees are receiving any short term benefits.
+Participation in the NIS Scheme entitles employees to receive benefits including sickness and invalidity benefits for employees rendered incapable of working, maternity grants, retirement grants, pension, funeral grants and survivor benefits.
+No contributions are payable while employees are receiving any short-term benefits.

 There are two parallel regimes for the determination of employment disputes, including those relating to termination.
 The requirements for valid termination and the basis upon which termination can be challenged differ between the two (2) regimes.